Rise to Success: Career Highlights of Christian Yelich

 May 11, 2022: Third Career Cycle

-On May 11, 2022, Christian Yelich hit his third career cycle, becoming the sixth player in MLB history to do so and the first player to accomplish three cycles against the same team, the Cincinnati Reds.
+On May 11, 2022, Christian Yelich hit his third career cycle, becoming the sixth player in MLB history to do so, and the first player to accomplish three cycles against the same team, the Cincinnati Reds.

-2022: Season Statistics
+2022: Season Stats

-In 2022, Christian Yelich had the highest ground ball percentage of all major leaguers (58.6%) and the lowest fly ball percentage (23.0%), batting .252/.355/.383.
+In 2022, Christian Yelich had the highest ground ball percentage of all major leaguers (58.6%), the lowest fly ball percentage (23.0%), and batted .252/.355/.383.